The-Pattern-Hunter/principles-of-genetics-interactive/README.md

 > *"I showed the interactive notebook to my cousin at an IIT.
 He said their genetics course doesn't have anything like this!"* - BSc 3rd year student

-> *"The LD notebook finally made me understand the difference between linkage and LD.
-I've been confused about this for two years!"* - MSc 1st year student ✨

 ### Adoption:
 If you use these materials, please let us know!
 We're tracking:
 - Institutions using materials